liangrog/cfctl/README.md

-# CFCTL - an AWS CloudFormation DevOps Tool
+# CFCTL - a Simple AWS CloudFormation DevOps Tool
 CFCTL

 ## Features
+- Automatically detect circular dependency amongst stacks.
+- Provide file ecryption facility for encrypting secrets in variables and automatically decrypting them during deployment.
+- Configuration over convention.
+Provide flexibility to suit different needs in folder structure.
+- No vendor lock-in.
+You won't loose the ability to re-use your CloudFormations even you decide to switch to a different tool.
+- Handling nested stacks uploading.
+- Fetching stack output on the fly.

 ## Getting Started